5 Things the Romans did for us - Full of Brilliant Info for Teacher's Lesson Plans

 Updated: Feb 10

 In 41 AD Emperor Claudius successfully invaded Britain.
 It was an accomplishment that no other Roman had managed before him.
 So well done Claudius, have a back slap and a firm handshake on us.
 What made his victory all the more impressive was that he had gone and one better than the legendary Julius Caesar, who, despite two attempts, hadn't been able to hold Britain.

 Rapidly the lives of the now conquered Celts began to change.
 The Roman Empire brought a ton of modern improvements with them.
 They were, as they liked to see themselves, the bringers of civilisation.
-They werre going to make a Roman out of a bunch of stinky, uneducated and overly hairy barbarians.
+They were going to make a Roman out of a bunch of stinky, uneducated, and overly hairy barbarians.
 Some stuff they gave to Britain was not so good - just take a look at the story of Boudica for evidence of this - but they also did positive things too.
-Here's five things the Romans did for us.
+Here are five things the Romans did for us.